hymced/project1-game/README.md

 questions to ask:
 - new spec but impossible to do without refactoring all code, is it normal?
+- navigate code by symbols in Chrome Debug Tools > Sources like in GitHub?
+- Chrome debugging possible to change variables value live?

 Format
 Talking with Slides: 3 minutes